Russia default flag

 BARRIERS TO EXPRESSION

-Neither the Civil Code nor the NCO Law explicitly limits NCOs advocacy, lobbying, or participation in election campaigns, provided they comply with federal election laws (Article 27, Law on PAs).
+Neither the Civil Code nor the NCO Law explicitly limits NCOs’ advocacy, lobbying, or participation in election campaigns, provided they comply with federal election laws (Article 27, Law on PAs).

 Charities, however, are prohibited from using their assets to support political parties, movements, or campaigns (Article 2(2), Charities Law).
-In addition, religious organizations, governmental and municipal institutions, international PAs, and international movements are prohibited from making donations to candidates (Article 58 (6), Federal Law No. 19-FZ on RF President elections of January 10, 2003; and Article 66 (7), Federal Law No. 175-FZ on RF State Duma deputies’ elections of July 20, 2002, as amended).
-However, these prohibitions do not appear to extend to involvement in lobbying or other politically-related activities.
+In addition, religious organizations, governmental and municipal institutions, international PAs, and international movements are prohibited from making donations to candidates (Article 58 (6), Federal Law No. 19-FZ on RF Presidential elections of January 10, 2003; and Article 66 (7), Federal Law No. 175-FZ on RF State Duma deputies’ elections of July 20, 2002, as amended).
+However, these prohibitions do not appear to extend to involvement in lobbying or other politically related activities.

 • The “Klishas Package,” adopted in 2019, introduced administrative penalties for disseminating in the media or online deliberately false, socially significant information presented as reliable, where such information creates risk to life or health, property, public order, public safety, or the functioning of infrastructure such as transport, communications, credit institutions, or energy facilities.
 The package also penalizes content that shows “obvious disrespect” toward society, the Constitution, state symbols, or authorities.
 Upon notice from the Prosecutor General, Roskomnadzor may order removal of such content and block access to sites that fail to comply.
-Violators face fines of RUB 30,000-100,000 (USD 360-1,200 as of September 2025).

 • Federal Law No. 530-FZ of December 30, 2020, known as the Law on Censorship in Social Media, requires large social networks (defined as those with more than 500,000 daily users), to proactively monitor and remove content expressing “disrespect” for the state, calling for protests, spreading “fake news,” or linking to “undesirable” organizations.